 While this study advances our understanding of the correlation between female national leaders and ethnic diversity, we are merely beginning to uncover a myriad of questions regarding the role of female national leaders.
 Potential future research questions include: What factors influence female national leaders in consideration for election?
-What roles do country-level quotas for While this study advances our understanding of the correlation between female national leaders and ethnic diversity, we are merely beginning to uncover the myriad of questions regarding the role of female national leaders.

-parliamentary positions play in improving the pipeline for female national leaders?
+What roles do country-level quotas for parliamentary positions play in improving the pipeline for female national leaders?
 What other national-level outcomes might be positively associated with female leaders?
 All of these are questions that would help us better understand the unique role women play in shaping the global economy.